pinkpong111/Vector-Storm-Theory/README.md

 | Immature vector space | Narrow basin of attraction | Small perturbation causes basin exit |

 ### 1.2 Core Definition

+The structural origin (Section 1.0) identifies the generative condition: mutual-reference coupling with amplification-dominant gain.
+The following definition names and characterizes the resulting regime.

 **Vector Storm:** a runaway amplification regime where reinforcement outpaces degradation, causing directional conflicts to propagate and destabilize the system.
 The issue is not vector fields.
 The issue is direct, high-intensity influence entering immature containment without sufficient degradation.